adnit/Google-Meet-Headless-Joiner/README.md

 - Follow the on-screen instructions,
 - Copy the code you're given, paste it into the command-line prompt, and press `Enter`.

+- If you want to see the bot in action(Logging in, joining etc.) edit this variable `headless = false` in app.js

 Part of this bot is based on this repository\(joining the meetings and leaving them\) https://github.com/AmanRaj1608/Google-Meet-Scheduler

 ## License